Serving All of British Columbia

 It is a basic principle of B.C. law that an accident victim is entitled to recover the costs of past and future medical care related to his or her injuries.
 To give a simple example, if you are hit by a car and your doctor prescribes painkillers to help you manage the pain, the negligent driver is liable for the costs of those drugs.

 What if your doctor prescribes medical cannabis (i.e., marijuana)?
-We all know the federal government legalized marijuana for recreational purposes this past October, but medical cannabis has actually been legal in B.C. and throughout Canada since 2000.
+We all know the federal government legalized marijuana for recreational purposes in October 2018, but medical cannabis has actually been legal in B.C. and throughout Canada since 2000.
 According to a 2016 decision by a Federal Court judge, B.C. residents have a Charter-protected right to grow their own medical cannabis at home–that is to say, the government cannot force them to buy it from a third-party supplier.

-Carrillo v.
-Deschutter: Defence Tries to Use Plaintiff’s Past Drug Problem Against Him
+Carrillo vs. Deschutter: Defence Tries to Use Plaintiff’s Past Drug Problem Against Him

 All that said, a car accident victim who chooses to self-medicate using medical cannabis–i.e., without a doctor’s authorization or prescription–may face some additional legal hurdles when seeking damages in court.